jlchafardet/my-notes-app-flutter-and-dart/README.md

 3. **Add Functionality to Edit Existing Notes**:
    - Users can tap on a note to edit its title and content, making it easy to update information as needed.

+### Step 2: Data Persistence with Firebase Firestore

+1. **Set Up Firebase**:
+   - The app is integrated with Firebase Firestore for data persistence, allowing users to save, retrieve, edit, and delete notes in real-time.

+2. **CRUD Operations**:
+   - Users can create new notes, read existing notes, update notes, and delete notes, all of which are reflected in Firestore.

 ## Getting Started

 To run this project, you need to have Flutter installed on your machine.
 Follow the instructions below to get started.